Free Kua calculator + 14-point checklist

 How is this different from a magazine article on feng shui?

 Magazines mix the practical bits with the mystical bits and label nothing.
 We separate them.
-You get the structured design version first, the traditional symbolism named honestly second, and a clear note on what the evidence supports.
+You get the structured design version first, the traditional symbolism clearly labelled second, and a clear note on what the evidence supports.

 Do I need to know my birthday for this?